Ganga Prasad Vimal

-Ganga Prasad Vimal (also Gangaprasad Vimal, गंगा प्रसाद विमल) (June 3, 1939 – December 23, 2019) was an Indian writer.
+Ganga Prasad Vimal (also Gangaprasad Vimal) (3 June 1939 – 23 December 2019) was an Indian writer.
 He was a poet, story writer, novelist and translator.

 Early life and education

 Ganga Prasad Vimal was born in 1939 in Uttarkashi, a Himalayan town in Uttarakhand state.
 In most of his writings, he has shown his concern towards saving the Himalayas and nearby regions and preserving trees.
 He was educated in Garhwal, Rishikesh, Allahabad, Yamunanagar and Punjab.
 In 1963 he started learning as a student in Summer School of Linguistics, Osmania University, Hyderabad.
 He secured top grades, creating a record in his Master's examination and was awarded University Fellowship of Punjab University.
 Talented and creative since his childhood, he had expertise in many literary and administrative fields.
 In 1965 he was awarded Doctor of Philosophy working on an inter-disciplinary subject.
 In the same year, he married Kamlesh Anamika on 5 February 1965.
 He has a son Ashish (born in 1969) and a daughter Kanupriya (1975).

 After short stint as a freelance writer, he edited the weekly 'Deshsewa' besides actively engaging himself in student politics.